 Regulatory Guide 236 is also important for Signatories involved in carbon abatement activities and who enter into carbon abatement contracts related to the Emissions Reduction Fund.
-It explains an important exemption for Signatories, that is, a regulation made under the Corporations Act 2001 declares that a carbon abatement contract is not a financial product.
+It explains an important exemption for Signatories, that made regulation is, а under the Corporations Act 2001 declares that a carbon abatement contract is not a financial product.
 Consequently, an AFSL is not required to (for example) provide advice about a carbon abatement contract or deal in a carbon abatement contract.